Skip to Content

 While the Philodendron birkin is indeed fast-growing, it doesn’t get any bigger than three feet tall.

 Aside from being strikingly gorgeous and easy to care for, they are the perfect size for any home.
-While they’ll outgrow their pots, they certainly won’t outgrow your home or your heart.
+While they’ll outgrow their pots, they won’t outgrow your home or your heart.